mkieblesz/local-workspace/README.md

 - `make ultimate` setups everything up
 - go to `<service-domain>:<port>` to test services directly, for example `soo.trade.great:8008`
 - `ctrl+c` from tab where services are running
-- `make stop-dbs` stops db containers
+- `make kill-dbs` kills db containers

 Testing services via proxy:

 - `make run-host-proxy ultimate`
 - go to `local-proxy.trade.great` to test services as they are in prod environments through proxy container
 - `ctrl+c` from tab where services are running
-- `make stop-dbs` stops db containers
+- `make kill-dbs` kills db containers

 Working on individual repos: